-“Liberal” and “conservative.”
+Liberal or conservative?
+Progressive or traditional?
 The definitions of these terms are seldom stated.
 Usually they are just presumed.
-Often people call “conservative” those who like old-fashioned things and “liberal” those who favor the latest ideas, trends, and values.
+Often people label “conservative” those who like old-fashioned values and “liberal” those who favor the latest and most progressive trends.

 We also know that God’s will is for our good.
 Jesus said in the Gospel of John 10:10 “I came that they may have life, and have it abundantly.”
 In John 15:12 Jesus says that he has come “that your joy may be full.”
 The Kingdom of God then is where there is intense life, freedom and joy because a loving Father is in control.

 In the early Church, there was a lot of debate about whether Christians could eat certain things, particularly meat sacrificed to pagan idols.
-Paul’s response was clear: “Thekingdom of God is not food and drink, but righteousness and peace and joy in the Holy Spirit (Romans 14:17).
-If he were speaking today, he might instead say that the Kingdom is not Latin or the vernacular, novenas or prayer meetings, organ or guitar music.
+Paul’s response was clear: “The kingdom of God is not food and drink, but righteousness and peace and joy in the Holy Spirit (Romans 14:17).
+If he were speaking today, he might instead say that the Kingdom is not a matter of Latin or the vernacular, novenas or prayer meetings, organ or guitar music.